retrogradeorbit/Pigo/docs/index.rst

 It is not a low level library like pygame or pyglet, although those types of operation can be done with pigo.
 Instead think of it as a high level object oriented description where you say what you want, not how to do it.

+Pigo is designed for rapid prototyping and gamejam situations and intended to be a solid platform for building apon that over time.
+Writing games with pigo involves overriding the methods of pigo objects and triggering and managing the execution of tasklets.
+Tasklets can drive the entire game forward in a very graceful and implicitly stateful way.

+Pigo is the game framework I would have loved to had as a kid.
+I remember BASIC's on various 8-bit platforms and owned Blizzard Basic and AMOS for the Amiga.
+What I want Pigo to be is the ultimate version of that for home game development.
+A modern interpretation.
+Fully utilising the hardware, but in an oldschool way.
+Use a modern language like stackless python to bring tools like closures, coroutines and microthreads.

 Contents:

 .. toctree::